PySimpleGUI/PySimpleGUI/docs/cookbook.md

 * auto_refresh
 * reroute_cprint

 This will cut out the call previously required to set up the routing.
-You will be setting up the routing through the Multiline creation ifself.
+You will be setting up the routing through the Multiline creation itself.

-You will continue to be able to manually route stdout and stderr to the Multline uning the `reroute_stdout_to_here` call.
+You will continue to be able to manually route stdout and stderr to the Multiline using the `reroute_stdout_to_here` call.
 Sorry about the wordiness of the call, but you're probably only going to have one in your code.
-So it didn't seem so bad to have something descriptive enough that you won't need a comment.
+So, it didn't seem so bad to have something descriptive enough that you won't need a comment.

 ### Automatic Refresh

-The mutliline element has an option for auto-refreshing after an update.
+The multiline element has an option for auto-refreshing after an update.
 The Output element automatically refreshes after each write.
 Hopefully this will not slow things down considerably.

 Here is the code for 4B